 The Pennsylvania House of Representatives and the Pennsylvania Senate convene for a two-year session on the first Tuesday after New Year's in odd numbered years and adjourn (Sine Die) on November 30 of the next even numbered year.
-Legislation which was not enacted by November 30, 2016 expired, but may be reintroduced during the 2017-18 legislative session, which began on January 3, 2017.
+Proposed legislation which was not enacted by November 30, 2016 expired, but may be reintroduced during the 2017-18 legislative session, which began on January 3, 2017.

-Legislation either in discussion or introduced in the General Assembly that if enacted would materially affect the Commission, includes the following:
+Legislation either in discussion or introduced in the General Assembly during the 2017-18 legislative session, that if enacted would materially affect the Commission, includes the following:

-• Similar to legislation that was introduced but not enacted during the last legislative session, a co-sponsorship memo has been circulated that would require a majority vote of the Pennsylvania Senate to confirm the Chief Executive Officer of the Commission.

-- Similar to legislation that was introduced but not enacted during several prior legislative sessions, legislation which would abolish the Commission and shift all of the Commission's operations, maintenance, construction and reconstruction powers and duties to PennDOT and shift the issuance and payment of bonds to the State Treasurer's office.
-(Senate Bill 39, introduced January 12, 2017 and referred to Transportation Committee). - Similar to legislation that was introduced but not enacted during several prior legislative sessions, a co-sponsorship memo has been circulated for legislation that would reduce the Commission's Act 44 obligations commencing immediately, and gradually step down such obligations until completely eliminated after 2022.
+- Similar to legislation that was introduced but not enacted during the last legislative session, Senate Bill 171 which would require a majority vote of the Pennsylvania Senate to confirm the Chief Executive Officer of the Commission passed the Senate and was referred to the House Transportation committee. - Similar to legislation that was introduced but not enacted during several prior legislative sessions, Senate Bill 39, which would abolish the Commission and shift all of the Commission's operations, maintenance, construction and reconstruction powers and duties to PennDOT and shift the issuance and payment of bonds to the State Treasurer's office, was introduced and referred to the Senate Transportation Committee. - Similar to legislation that was introduced but not enacted during several prior legislative sessions, a co-sponsorship memo has been circulated for legislation that would reduce the Commission's Act 44 obligations commencing immediately, and gradually step down such obligations until completely eliminated after 2022.